gbdev/pandocs/content/SGB_Functions.md

 `  1 BIT   Stop Bit (0)`

 By using all 7 packets, up to 111 data bytes (15+16\*6) may be sent.
-Unused bytes at the end of the last packet must be set to zero.
+Unused bytes at the end of the last packet don\'t matter.
 A 60ms (4 frames) delay should be invoked between each packet transfer.

 SGB VRAM Transfers
 ------------------